Watch this 2-minute video to see WHY the International Day of Hope matters!

 The International Day of Hope is a global movement dedicated to sharing the science, stories, and strategies of Hope.
 It’s a day for individuals, communities, and cities to come together and activate hope as a skill.

 Hope isn’t just a feeling—it’s a teachable skill that builds resilience, strengthens mental health, and transforms communities.
-IDOH is about ensuring everyone knows how to cultivate and sustain hope in their daily lives.
+IDOH ensures everyone knows how to cultivate and sustain Hope daily.

 How can I participate?